SCOLIOSIS & PROVING DISABILITY

 MEDICAL EVIDENCE PROVES YOU DESERVE SSD BENEFITS

 When you apply for SSDI and SSI benefits, the SSA will first look to your medical records to determine if they can pay you benefits.
 Medical records are crucial to winning benefits.
-Find out more about the importance of medical records in your SSD case.
+Find out about the importance of medical records in your SSD case.

 The SSA obtains your medical records.
 Next, an SSA worker reviews your medical records.
 The worker will be looking for evidence about scoliosis.
 For example, the SSA will want to see the following items:

-• medical imaging, such as MRI, CT scan, or X-ray that shows spinal curvatures
+- medical imaging, such as MRI, CT scan, or X-ray that shows spinal curvatures

-• physical exam notes or progress notes from your doctor that shows pain, muscle weakness, and reduced range of motion
+- physical exam notes or progress notes from your doctor that shows pain, muscle weakness, and reduced range of motion

-• a record of your medications for pain and any side effects you may be experiencing from your medications
+- a record of your medications for pain and any side effects you may be experiencing from your medications

-• physical therapy records that help show your attempts to help your pain
+- physical therapy records that help show your attempts to help your pain

-• nerve conduction studies showing nerve compression
+- nerve conduction studies showing nerve damage

-• records which show you use an assistive device, like a back brace, cane, walker, or wheelchair
+- records which show you use an assistive device, like a back brace, cane, walker, or wheelchair

-• reports of any back operation for scoliosis or other spinal condition
+- reports of any back operation for scoliosis or other spinal condition

 OBTAIN MEDICAL EVIDENCE FOR FREE OR LOW COST